 - You can see in the photo that I just poured paint

-all over the owl and Kaitlyn spread it around with the biggest
+all over the paper and Tasha spread it around with the biggest

 paintbrush we had.
 You could also use a